tammet/llmlog/exp2/README.md

 # experiments v2

-** a more compact representation than used in exp1: seems slightly better **
+**A more compact representation than used in exp1: seems slightly better**

 problems_dist20_v1.js:
 Problem set: 3..15 vars, 3..4 cllen, both horn and non-horn, 20 problems per distribution.